orbitalquark/scinterm/doc/01_Usage.md

 ## `jinx`

-`jinx` is an example of using Scintilla with ncurses.
+`jinx` is an example of using Scintilla with curses.
 You can build it by going into `jinx/` and running `make`.